Home Loan Tax Benefits_WC

 Home Loan Tax Deductions_WC

-Deduction Applicable on Income Tax Section Maximum Deduction (in Rs.)/p.a.
+Deduction Applicable On Income Tax Section Maximum Deduction (in Rs.)/p.a.
 Parameters

 Note that tax benefits can be claimed only in the year in which the construction of the property has been completed.